-1635 Note:

-This profile corresponds to a portion of the IHE Radiology Technical Framework, Basic Security Profile.
+Note: This profile corresponds to a portion of the IHE Radiology Technical Framework, Basic Security Profile (now deprecated).
 It is required by more than just radiology systems.
 It is needed by several of the profiles in the IHE IT Infrastructure and will also be needed by Cardiology.
 It is therefore being re-located from IHE Radiology into IHE IT Infrastructure.
 There are no changes to the requirements, so actors that supported the Radiology Basic Secure Node or Time Server do not need modification.
-The Maintain Time [RAD TF-3: 4.33] transaction from Radiology and the Maintain Time [ITI TF-2a: 3.1] transaction for IT Infrastructure are the same.